Starting Strength Phase 2 Workout Program

 Good next steps:

-• Starting Strength Phase 3 — adds Chin Up, alternates Deadlift/
+• Starting Strength Phase 3 — adds Chin Up, alternates Deadlift/Power Clean on A days

 • Texas Method — the natural intermediate continuation; weekly periodization with volume/recovery/intensity days